-This is just one example of how a student could organize their courses if pursuing a chemistry major.
-It assumes a student begins taking chemistry courses in the first semester of their first year.
-Sample Schedule 2 offers an alternate plan that pursues a chemistry major beginning in the fall semester of the second year.
+ECON-SHU 1 Principles of Macroeconomics ORECON-SHU 251 Economics of Global Business ECON-SHU 3 Microeconomics ORECON-SHU 2 Principles of Microeconomics ECON-SHU 202 Intermediate Macroeconomics ORECON-SHU 10 Intermediate Microeconomics 8 credits from the Economics elective list ECONOMICS SAMPLE SCHEDULE 1 This is just one example of how a student could organize their courses if pursuing a Economics major.
+It assumes a student begins taking Economics major courses in the first year.
+Sample Schedule 2 offers an alternate plan that begins in the second year.
 Students may propose alternative schedules to their advisors as well.
+Year 1